 Click here for the full job description and application instructions.
 Applications will be accepted on a rolling basis until the position is filled.
 No phone calls please.

 Please visit our site again for future job postings that may relate to your experience and talents.
 NCCADV is an equal opportunity employer.
 We are committed to employment policies and procedures assuring all qualified persons are accorded equal opportunity for employment, promotion, and training.
 We strongly encourage formerly battered women to apply.
-We welcome and encourage applicants from diverse groups to apply including, but not limited to African-American, Latina/o, Native American, Asian/Pacific Islander, and LGBT persons.
+We welcome and encourage applicants from diverse groups to apply including, but not limited to African-American, Latine, Native American, Asian/Pacific Islander, and LGBTQ persons.
 We also welcome people from all national origins, religions, ages, and ability status.